Payroll guide: imputed income

 How is imputed income taxed?

 The total imputed income is added to an employee's gross income to generate the number for Box 1 of a W-2 form (Taxable Wages, Tips, and Other Compensation).
 That number represents your total gross income.
 It determines the employee’s tax bracket and is used to assess the total income tax owed.
-Here’s what the IRS 2024 tax rate brackets look like:
+Below are the IRS 2024 tax rate brackets:

 • 35% for incomes over $243,725 ($487,450 for married couples filing jointly)